big-tuwien/big-tuwien.github.io/content/publication/tuw-193397/index.md

 publication_types:
 - '1'
 publishDate: '2010-06-13'
+specifics: 'Vortrag: 4th IEEE International Conference on Digital Ecosystems and Technologies (IEEE DEST 2010), Dubai; 13.06.2010 - 16.06.2010; in: "Proceedings of the 4th IEEE International Conference on Digital Ecosystems and Technologies", IEEE, (2010),
+  ISBN: 978-1-4244-5553-9; S. 327 - 332.'
 title: A joint infrastructure of "digital corporate organisms" as facilitator for a virtual digital retail ecosystem
 url_pdf: ''